ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 that are open.

 The WT_MAX_STREAMS capsule defines special intermediary handling, as described in {{Section 3.2 of HTTP-DATAGRAM}}.
-Intermedaries MUST consume WT_MAX_STREAMS capsules for flow control purposes and MUST generate and send appropriate flow control signals for their limits.
+Intermediaries MUST consume WT_MAX_STREAMS capsules for flow control purposes and MUST generate and send appropriate flow control signals for their limits.